maddevsio/gocodelaben/step07/README.md

 Also, let me remind you that we need to implement the following features:

-1. New() - to initialize the story
+1. New() - to initialize the storage
 2. Set(key, value) - to add or update an element
 3. Delete(key) - to delete
 4. Nearest(lat, lon) - to get the nearest elements